How to take better photos when travelling

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This post was originally published on 5 August 2019.

 Travel is a remarkable thing, opening our minds to new places, new cultures and new experiences.
-And with powerful cameras built right into most modern smartphones, it’s easier than ever to photograph one’s travels for future reference.
+And with powerful cameras built right into most modern smartphones, it’s easier than ever to photograph one’s travels.
 We don’t want you to just take photos, though.
 We want you to take excellent photos.

 When it comes to camera quality on smartphones, you get what you pay for.
 TPG Editor-at-Large (and phone photographer extraordinaire) Zach Honig bounces back and forth between the latest iPhone and the latest Google Pixel.
 Both of these phones have excellent cameras.
 It pays to know a bit about lighting and framing (which we’ll touch on below), but these two devices are safe bets for those who plan to point and shoot.